Before — Getting your marriage license

 Notify HR with a certified marriage certificate.
 Update direct deposit, company email, and all internal records.

-Three important reminders
+Two important reminders